NelsonSZZ/sMRI-related-skills/R/OASIS_Data-set_Demo/Brief_Outline.md

 Instead of just a general correlational test, that tells you the strength of the relationship, models shows you the size of that relationship.

+[StatQuest with Josh Starmer](https://www.youtube.com/watch?v=PaFPbb66DxQ&list=PLblh5JKOoLUIzaEkCLIUxQFjPIlapw8nU&index=2) really helps with my understanding on the statistical aspect of R (although it is old, it explains the concepts wonderfully)

 ## Model comparison - Why We Do It